10 ways to manage work conflict

 Ever experienced a day where everyone at work seemed to simultaneously get out of bed on the wrong side?

 Conflict in the workplace is common, just as it is with any large gathering of humans, in school, queues, concerts or family reunions!
-But how do we deal with this conflict when contracts, probation or more is lingering in the background?
+But how do we deal with this conflict when contracts, probation or more lingers in the background?

 1. Don’t ignore it.